juliushaertl/nextcloud-docker-dev/docs/basics/update.md

 In case Nextcloud server bumps the major version, you will need to pull all repositories again to the latest state to get the compatibility changes.

-You might want to take the opportunity to then setup the previous version as a new stable version setup.
+You might want to take the opportunity to then set up the previous version as a new stable version setup.
 See [stable versions](stable-versions.md) for more information.